 I was born in Chennai on 24th of February, 1985 to Mr K. Venkatraman & Mrs V. Vidya.
 I was schooled at Sri Sankara Vidyalaya (Pammal, Chennai) up to my secondary school education and Government School (Anakaputhur, Chennai) for my high school education where I stood first in the school.
-During schooling apart from the curricular activities I had a tang for science and participated in a few science exhibitions and won prizes at school and district level.
+During schooling apart from the curricular activities, I had an interest in science and participated in a few science exhibitions and won prizes at school and district level.

 I did my Bachelors and Masters in chemistry at Guru Nanak College, Chennai affiliated to the University of Madras.
-I was a college topper during my B.Sc. and M.Sc. courses and was a University 7th Rank holder in M.Sc.
-End of first year of my Masters I was selected for summer internship at Indira Gandhi Center for Atomic Research, Kalpakkam.
+I was a college topper during my B.Sc. and M.Sc. courses and was a University 5th Rank holder in M.Sc.
+At the end of the first year of my Masters, I was selected for a summer internship at Indira Gandhi Center for Atomic Research, Kalpakkam.
 There I was exposed to scientific research activities and instilled interest for research, especially in physical chemistry more specific towards LASER chemistry.
-To pursue scientific research I joined Indian Institute of Science (IISc), Bangalore as a PhD student.
-My research interest at IISc was focused on understanding how a solvent influences on the plethora of chemical and biological processes using LASER techniques.
+To pursue my scientific research, I joined the Indian Institute of Science (IISc), Bangalore, as a PhD student.
+My research interest at IISc was focused on understanding how solvents can influence a plethora of chemical and biological processes using LASER techniques.

-Currently, I am a Newton International Fellow at the School of Chemistry, University of Bristol.
-My current research focus is to fathom out the influence of solvation dynamics on the photophysics and photochemistry of various technologically relevant chemical model systems using state-of-the-art laser techniques resolved in time ranging from a quadrillionth to trillionth of a second.
-This techniques can be thought of a camera with shutter speed fast enough to capture the molecular motions frame by frame and make a molecular motion picture in real time.
+Currently, I am a Postdoctoral Research Associate at the IPC Department of the Indian Institute of Science.
+My current research focus is to understand the influence of solvation dynamics on the photophysics and photochemistry of various technologically relevant chemical model systems using state-of-the-art laser techniques which can resolve time ranging from a quadrillionth to trillionth of a second.
+These techniques can be thought of a camera with a shutter speed fast enough to capture the molecular motions, frame by frame and make a molecular motion picture in real-time.